FireBolt393/Minesweeper/README.md

 # Minesweeper Game
 Welcome to Minesweeper, a classic puzzle game recreated for the web!
 Test your logic and strategy to uncover all tiles without triggering hidden mines.

+## Check out the game here: https://firebolt393.github.io/Minesweeper/
+- Make sure to play it on a desktop for planting flags.

 ## Features
 - 🎮 Difficulty Levels: Choose between Easy, Medium, and Hard to match your skill level.
 - ⏱️ Timer: Track your time and aim for your personal best.